bgaltbalt/bgaltbalt.github.io/_pages/home.md

 <!-- &nbsp; -->

 I am an ecologist, interested in animal movement, migration and population dynamics.
-With the aid of field observation, movement tracking and other big dataset I study the mechanisms underlying the population change.
+With the aid of field observation, movement tracking and other big dataset I study mechanisms underlying the population change.

 Currently I am a postdoctoral associate at [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home/staff/batbayar-galtbalt/), studying macro-demography